-Presenting at this week’s GRx+Biosims meeting in North Bethesda, Maryland, Sameer Awsare, MD, an associate executive director of The Permanente Medical Group, elaborated on how Kaiser Permanente leverages its integrated care model to drive collaboration in advancing the move to biosimilars.
+Presenting at this week’s GRx+Biosims meeting in North Bethesda, Maryland, Sameer Awsare, MD, associate executive director of The Permanente Medical Group, elaborated on how Kaiser Permanente leverages its integrated care model to drive collaboration in advancing the move to biosimilars.

 Biosimilar drugs are identical copies of an original product made by a different company with no clinical, meaningful difference from their brand name counterparts.
 In discussing Kaiser Permanente’s use of biosimilars, Dr. Awsare pointed to the unique way in which the Permanente Medical Groups and pharmacies collaborate to develop evidence-based reviews of formulary drugs.